Dubai: Multiple-car collision on Sheikh Zayed Road causes tailbacks

 Image used for illustrative purpose only

-A multiple-car collision took place on Sheikh Zayed Road on Sunday morning causing tailbacks.
+A multiple-car collision caused tailbacks on Sheikh Zayed Road on Sunday during the morning hours.

-Speaking to Khaleej Times, an eyewitness narrated the incident, saying several recovery and police vehicles were on the scene during the morning hours of the weekend.
+Speaking to Khaleej Times, an eyewitness narrated the incident, saying several recovery and police vehicles were on the scene.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.